 Meath Hill - Dominic Yorke; Damien Turley (0-1), Thomas Carolan, Andrew Monghan; Conor Marry, Jamie Slavin (0-1), Peter Griffin; Jack Slavin (0-1), Ryan Owens; Cormac Sheehy (0-3 frees), Jack McMahon (0-1), Gary Breslin 0-6 two frees); James Mooney, Sean Owens, Shane McCabe (0-3).
 Subs - Ciaran Farrelly for McCabe 48m, Ben Gogarty for Griffin, Jake Gillen for Owens 59m, McCabe for Sheehy 67m, Sheehy for McMahon 88m.

-Navan O'Mahonys - Niall Devlin; Darragh Murphy (0-1), Brian Dillon, Sam Formosa; Sean Betson (0-1), Niall McGrane, Aodhan Mallon (0-4 three frees); Mike O'Reilly, Darragh Maguire (0-2 one mark); Shane Maguire, Robbie Keeleghan (0-6 five frees), Ronan Clarke; Oisin O'Brien, Duggie Dillon, Ivo Fitzherbert.
+Navan O'Mahonys - Niall Devlin; Paddy Dillon (0-1), Brian Dillon, Sam Formosa; Sean Betson (0-1), Niall McGrane, Aodhan Mallon (0-4 three frees); Mike O'Reilly, Darragh Maguire (0-2 one mark); Shane Maguire, Robbie Keeleghan (0-6 five frees), Ronan Clarke; Oisin O'Brien, Duggie Dillon, Ivo Fitzherbert.
 Subs - Conor Finnegan for McGrane 17m, Craig Munnelly O'Toole for Clarke 50m, Conor Brady for S Maguire 54m, Evan Coffey for D Dillon 61m, Cormac Keyes for Brady 62m, Louis Collins for D Maguire 68m, Dillon for Ivo Fitzherbert 71m, Eoin Joyce for Keelaghan 77m.

 Referee - Padraic Coyle (Seneschalstown).